-Gardena Elementary School Principal Cantu, Bryan Davis and Rey Quiroz
+Gardena Elementary School Principal Blanca Cantu, Bryan Davis and Rey Quiroz

-135th Street: Bryan Davis, Principal Osorio, Rey Quiroz
+135th Street: Bryan Davis, Principal Dr. Pablo Osorio, Assistant Principal Traci Kanemitsu, and Rey Quiroz

-116th Street Elementary: Richard Lee, Principal Tyra Banks, Rey Quiroz
+116th Street Elementary: Richard Lee, Principal Tyra Brookins-Henderson, School Staffer, and Rey Quiroz

 On May 23, 2018 Bryan Davis, the Chair of the Harbor Gateway North Neighborhood Council’s Ad Hoc Homeless Issues Committee, along with other committee members and a stakeholder, delivered 150 backpacks filled with toiletries to the Principals and staff of the Council’s five elementary schools: 116th Street, 118th Street, Figueroa Street, 135th Street, and Gardena Elementary School.
 This is the second year for this project which was suggested by Bryan Davis, who works for LAUSD and realized that the toiletries for homeless youth attending the elementary schools was a need which local schools were not able to fund.